Fake leads drain your budget. But that’s not the only problem with bad lead data.

 Setting up lead authenticity certificates, instant sync, and feedback loops can turn your raw Facebook lead data into a (possibly) sales-ready contact.

-This is impossible to do manually.
+This is hard to do reliably at scale manually.

 Real-time pipelines cut response time and catch fake Facebook leads way before they hit sales.
+As David LoPresti, Founder of ADACP, emphasizes: “Without verified consent and automated authenticity checks, businesses risk wasting resources on fake leads and damaging customer trust.”

 In addition, it allows Meta to access quality signals.
 Feeding CRM outcomes back via Conversions API teaches the algorithm what a real customer looks like.